 - Birthing suite

-USC plans to be operational within the SARC from early 2017.
+USC became operational within the SARC from January 2017.
 USC’s dedicated space includes one multi-purpose teaching room and 285m2 open plan office space.

 Proposed teaching programs